redhat-developer/odo/docs/proposals/operator-hub.md

 At the moment, we use `odo service delete <service-name>` to delete the service deployed in OpenShift cluster.
 We should be able to delete the service deployed using Operator Hub with the same command.
-Testing on Kubernetes
-As far as OpenShift is concerned, we have tests that test odo against different OCP versions.
-How do we make sure that our code/tooling is working on Kubernetes as well?
-How do we add this to our existing CI?
-Questions
-How do the CustomResourceDefinitions oc get crds get populated in the cluster?
-It looks like this is because Operator Hub is installed by default on OCP.
-Kubernetes doesn’t have Operator Hub installed by default like OCP has.
-How do we list Operators on it?
-It doesn’t have ClusterServiceVersions (CSVs) either.
-And there are other Operator Registries for it like KUDO operators.

 ## Testing on Kubernetes
 Our current CI tests odo against different OCP versions.
 How do we make sure